Joelle Murray: Retirement

 Murray's decision to retire at the end of the 2023–24 season was announced on Twitter on 8 May 2024.
 During her career she made 507 appearances for Hibernian Women and was capped 48 times for Scotland.
 The 37-year-old won all domestic trophies with her childhood club – including two SWPL titles, seven Scottish Cups and five League Cups.

 Speaking to the Hibernian FC website regarding her retirement she stated: “physically and mentally I feel it is the right time for me to bow out of the game and I hope I've left it in a better place than I found it."

 She was inducted into the club's Hall of Fame in 2024 and was presented with a One Club Award by Athletic Bilbao a year later.

+Coaching career

+After Grant Scott left the club in December 2025, Murray was appointed Hibs manager.